stat545ubc-2021/mda-HosseinEbrahimiK/Milestone 3/mini-project-3.md

 <!-------------------------- Start your work below ---------------------------->

-I am looking for the estimated coefficient for age variable, since a positive value indicates there is a correlation between diameter and age of a tree.
+I am looking for the estimated coefficient for the age variable.

 ``` r
 broom::tidy(diameter_age_model)